 1: Questioning the validity of Genesis

-On the other hand, if we find Genesis to be compatible with our science, then – wow!
+On the other hand, if we have found Genesis to be true, then – wow!
 Who could tell Moses such a credible story 3500 years ago?

 What the scholars say

-To most modern scientists- archaeologists, astronomy experts, geologists and anthropologists – Moses’ Genesis is just another BRONZE-AGE MYTH.
-Ms. Karen Armstrong, in her famous book The History of GOD, simply counts Moses’ Story of CREATION among other myths of his time.
+To most modern scientists – Moses’ Genesis is just another BRONZE-AGE MYTH.
+Ms. Karen Armstrong, in her famous book The History of GOD, counts Moses’ CREATION among other myths of his time.
 His story is no different from those told by the Mesopotamian people, the Egyptians, the Greeks and the Canaanites.
-Since she does elaborate on those ancient myths, we can compare them to Moses’ account.

 According to Ms Amstrong, the Egyptian believed that the world was created when a male god named Rah (like in Ra-amssess) impregnated a goddess named Nun (‘water’ or ‘darkness.’)
 Fearing that her embryo would rebel against him, Rah slashed Nuns’ belly, killed his son and threw his testicles into the Mediterranean sea near the city of Acca.

-The lamenting mother goddess Nun cried and cried.
-She then dived into the sea, retrieved her sons’ testicles and resurrected him.
+The lamenting mother goddess Nun cried then dived into the sea, retrieved her sons’ testicles and resurrected him.
 From this resurrection the world was created.